“Any fool can know. The point is to understand.” — Albert Einstein

 Same is true in businesses and startups.
 More than often founders and executives put on a show — to impress peers, investors, and employees.
 A lot of them haven’t done the real work.
 Too often journalists, employees, and shareholders believe that showmanship, charisma, and confidence would deliver results when it’s clearly not the case.

 This brings up an interesting question: Who can best tell the difference between the chauffeur and the real person?
-The person with the real knowledge.
+Only the person with real knowledge.

 But you can’t be expected to know all about quantum physics.
 So figure out what your own aptitudes are.
 You have to know what you understand and what you don’t understand.
 If you play games where other people have the aptitudes, and you don’t, even the chauffeurs would beat you.
 This is what Charlie Munger calls, Circle of Competence.
 “What lies inside this circle you understand intuitively; what lies outside, you may only partially comprehend.”
 You’ve to figure out where you’ve got an edge, and you’ve got to play within your own circle of competence.